 If I had a symptom, such as a migraine or ringing in my ears, I would lay in bed and ask the symptom what it wanted me to know or what it wanted from me.
 Or I might just visualize sending those questions down my spine if the symptom was intense fatigue or anxiety.
 Often, the symptoms would represent themselves to me as monsters or demons that hated me and that were hellbent on destroying me.
 But after I let them have their say or go on their attack, they would morph into little kids that were just playing dress up as monsters and who were really scared and not sure what else to do to stay safe.

 I’m here to tell you: it was weird.
 But every single time I allowed my imagination to take over and tap into the illness and let the illness have its say, I got better.
 At one point, I came across a book describing an old, lesser-known Buddhist technique of talking to your inner demons and then feeding them love, which was similar enough to what I was allowing my imagination to do that I felt better about what was going on internally.
-By the time I came across that book, I was pretty good at talking to my “demons,” so I didn’t personally find it as helpful, but I’ll share it in the resources in case that’s helpful.
+By the time I came across that book, I was pretty good at talking to my “demons,” so I didn’t personally find it as helpful, but it had some interesting suggestions.

 In any case, the gist of this weird section is that, being rational about a chronic illness may not help.
 I had to allow myself to feel and imagine all sorts of weird things in order to get better, and doing so really was a critical aspect of recovery for me.